diskuv/dkml-ghmirror/contributors/doc/AdvancedToolchain.rst

 There should be a ``url { src: "..." checksum: "" }`` in your file.
 If not, make sure you ran ``opam pin remove PACKAGE_NAME``

-EIGHTH, create/modify the ``diskuv-opam-repo`` directory (on Windows PowerShell look in ``$env:DiskuvOCamlHome\etc\opam-repositories``; in general look wherever ``opam repo list --all | awk '$1=="diskuv"{print $2}'`` tells you):
+EIGHTH, create/modify the ``diskuv-opam-repository`` directory (on Windows PowerShell look in ``$env:DiskuvOCamlHome\etc\opam-repositories``; in general look wherever ``opam repo list --all | awk '$1=="diskuv"{print $2}'`` tells you):